coder745/josh_website/about.md

         <article>
             <h3>Me</h3>
             <p>My name is Josh Young.
 I am a web developer living and working in Huntsville, Alabama.
 I enjoy all things tech related.
-Health and nutrition is also something I really enjoy learning.
+Health and nutrition is also something I really enjoy.
 I am not a huge blogger, but I enjoy posting concise thoughts about what I am currently working with or technologies that I am learning and using.
-Maybe something I say here will help someone out in their journey or at the very least provide a central place for me to document what I learning when working through new projects.</p>
+Maybe something I say here will help someone out in their journey or at the very least provide a central place for me to document what I have learned when working through new projects.</p>
         </article>

         <article>
             <h3>My Job</h3>
             <p>For my day job,
-            I maintain web applications, websites, apps, and web servers for my employer, <a href='www.hsvutil.org'>Huntsville Utilities</a>.
-Most of the work I do in internal to the company and not hosted publicly.
+            I maintain web applications, websites, other apps for my employer, <a href='www.hsvutil.org'>Huntsville Utilities</a>.
+Most of the work I do is internal to the company and not hosted publicly.
 In a typical day I work primarily with PHP, HTML, CSS, JavaScript and their accompanying technologies such as build tools, testing frameworks, and the like.</p>
             <p>As opportunities are provided, I am always open to using additional languages and technologies.
 Over my time at Huntsville Utilities, I have had the opportunity to use other languages in my day-to-day job such as Objective-C, C#, ASP.NET and Python.
-Since I do maintain many of my web servers, I work with Linux and Windows and their accompanying web servers.
 On the <a href='/resume'>Resume</a> portion of this site, I have listed some of my job duties in more detail.</p>
         </article>

         <article>
             <a name='hobbies'></a>
             <h3>Hobbies</h3>
-            <p>My hobbies usually end up relating in large part to my job.
+            <p>Many of my hobbies usually end up relating to technology and development.
 I enjoy coding and desigining web applications and web sites.
 When it comes to web development, I enjoy the whole stack from front end to back end.
 Therefore, I spend a significant amount of my free time staying up with and learning the latest language and frameworks.
 When possible, I try to implement this additional knowlege into a software tool that I can use to make my life easier.</p>
             <p>I also spend a lot of time maintaining my home network, firewall, fileserver, git server, among other open-source applications.
 I enjoy Linux and freeBSD so I spend time configuring these systems in my free time as well.
 As evident by some of my certifications and training, I also dabble in computer security.
-I find the subject interesting and a good working knowledge of computer security and specifically web application security is very helpful for a web developer.
-If I am not working on servers or code, I spend my time playing my harmonicas, biking, reading, or researching health related subjects.</p>
+I find the subject interesting.
+A good working knowledge of computer security and specifically web application security is very helpful as a web developer.
+If I am not working on servers or code, I spend my time playing my harmonicas, biking, reading, or researching nutrition.</p>
         </article>

         <article>
             <a name='podcasts'></a>
             <h3>Recommended Podcasts</h3>
             <p>Below I have listed the tech podcasts that I listen to on a weekly basis.
 These are a great way to keep up with the latest changes in development.
-Hopefully this list will introduce a good podcast to someone who enjoy learning and staying up-to-date with the latest tech.</p>
+Hopefully this list will introduce a good podcast to someone who enjoys learning and keeping up with the latest changes in tech.</p>
             <p>Yes, I listen to a lot of podcasts.
 Actually, I listen to some other non-technological podcasts that I did not list here.
-If you use a podcast app such as <a href='https://overcast.fm'>Overcast</a> and listen on a faster speed, you will be surprised by how much information you can take in quickly.</p>
+If you use a podcast app such as <a href='https://overcast.fm'>Overcast</a> and listen on a faster speed, you will be surprised by how much information you can take in quickly!</p>

             <ul class='smaller'>
                 {% assign sorted_podcasts = site.data.podcasts | sort: 'title' %}